Semidefinite network games: multiplayer minimax and complementarity problems: Nash equilibria in semidefinite network games

 and on the other hand

 Finally, as $\Psi=\Phi^\dagger$, \eqref{zerosum} implies that

-We next show that we can assume that the payoff operators are completely~positive. \begin{lemma} For any semidefinite network game there exists another semidefinite network game with the same Nash equilibria and completely positive payoff operators~$\Phi_{ij}$.
+With regard to the Nash equilibria (as introduced in Section~\ref{su:sdp-network-games}), we next show that we can assume that the payoff operators are completely~positive. \begin{lemma} For any semidefinite network game there exists another semidefinite network game with the same Nash equilibria and completely positive payoff operators~$\Phi_{ij}$.

 \end{lemma} \begin{proof} Consider a new semidefinite network game where we replace each payoff matrix $R_{ij}$ with $R_{ij}+c\id_{ij}$, where $\id_{ij}$ denotes the identity operator on $\cA_i\otimes \cA_j$ and $c$ is chosen such that $R_{ij}+c\id_{ij}\succeq 0$ for all $(i,j)\in E$.
 This ensures that the resulting operators are positive semidefinite.
 In this modified game, the payoffs for each edge are nonnegative and differ by a constant $c$ from the payoffs in the original game, i.e., Thus, the payoff of player $i$ in the new game differs by $c\deg(i)$ compared to the original payoff.
 Consequently, the Nash equilibria in the old game and the new game~coincide.